 Best Voice Warm Up Exercises You Should Try

 Would you run a marathon without stretching first?
-Your voice needs a good warm up in order to work properly, that’s why I’m going to show you the best voice warm up exercises you should try.
+Your voice needs a good warm up in order to work properly, that’s why we're going to show you the best voice warm up exercises you should try.

 Best Voice Warm Up Exercises